ucdavis/General-Plan-Map-Python/README.md

 ## Architecture

-textsearch.py contains most of the code for searching the pdfs, creating the maps and tables, and displaying the maps and tables. upload.py contins the code for uploading new pdfs, emailing the recipient of choice, and generating the searchable text document.
+textsearch.py contains most of the code for searching the pdfs, creating the maps and tables, and displaying the maps and tables. uploader.py contains the code for uploading new pdfs, emailing the recipient of choice, and generating the searchable text document.

 The data, including the shapefiles and population data for both the cities and counties are found in /static/data/.
 The code also looks for a folder named places inside /static/data/ which is where .pdfs and their corresponding .txt documents will be stored.